 The Fund may invest in companies principally engaged in owning or developing non-energy natural resources (including timber and minerals) and industrial materials or supplying goods or services to such companies.
 The Fund's investments in natural resources issuers will be subject to the risk that prices of these investments may fluctuate widely in response to the level and volatility of commodity prices; exchange rates; import controls; domestic and global competition; environmental regulation and liability for environmental damage; mandated expenditures for safety or pollution control; the success of exploration projects; depletion of resources; tax policies; and other governmental regulation.
-Investments in natural resources issuers may be adversely affected by a change in inflation.
+Investments in natural resources issuers can be significantly affected by changes in the supply of or demand for natural resources.
+The value of investments in natural resources issuers may be adversely affected by a change in inflation.